-The fundamentals of a wellbeing budget set out below overlap with and reinforce the PANEL principles (Participation / Accountability / Nondiscrimination / Empowerment / Legality) of human rights budgeting called for by the SHRC.14 While rights provide the legal basis to realise children's wellbeing, wellbeing itself aids understanding as to whether a child's human rights have been realised or not.15 A wellbeing budget is a way to direct resources to address breach of a child's rights and therefore an important element of delivering on the UNCRC.16 A wellbeing budget thus must encompass both perspectives.
+The fundamentals of a wellbeing budget set out below overlap with and reinforce the PANEL principles (Participation / Accountability / Nondiscrimination / Empowerment / Legality) of human rights budgeting called for by the SHRC.
+While rights provide the legal basis to realise children's wellbeing, wellbeing itself aids understanding as to whether a child's human rights have been realised or not.
+Wellbeing budget is a way to direct resources to address breach of a child's rights and therefore an important element of delivering on the UNCRC.
+A wellbeing budget thus must encompass both perspectives.